Hong Kong Social Distancing Rules For Covid-19: What You Can And Can’t Do

 Closed for a number of months in the summer, both hotel and public pools were able to reopen in September, but as of December 2 have had to close once more.

 See also: The Best Hong Kong Airbnb Properties For A Luxe Staycation Out Of The City

 Along with capping the number or people permitted to gather for such celebrations, no food or drinks are able to be served at wedding ceremonies.
-For those celebrating at restaurants of catering premises, social distancing rules of two people per table and only half capacity still applies.
+For those celebrating at restaurants of catering premises, social distancing rules of six people per table still apply.

 See also: Real Weddings: Inside Rina Hiranand & Aaron Davis's Chiang Mai Celebration

-Travel restrictions are still in place, with only HKID card holders able to enter Hong Kong, and all arrivals having to quarantine for 14 days.
+Travel restrictions are still in place, with only HKID card holders able to enter Hong Kong, and all arrivals having to quarantine in a hotel for 14 days.

-However, the government are now in talks with several countries––including Australia, France, Germany, Japan, Malaysia, New Zealand, Singapore, South Korea, Switzerland, Thailand and Vietnam––to potentially implement "travel bubbles".
-No timeline is currently in place for when these may come into place.
+However, the government has been in talks with several countries––including Australia, France, Germany, Japan, Malaysia, New Zealand, Singapore, South Korea, Switzerland, Thailand and Vietnam––to potentially implement "air travel bubbles".

 It was announced on October 15 that a Hong Kong Singapore Air Travel Bubble will be implemented, with both governments working together to allow travellers between the two countries to visit without having to quarantine.